Bellevue High School (Bellevue, Kentucky)

 Bellevue High School in Bellevue, Kentucky, United States, is a public high school serving grades 6–12.
 It is a part of the Bellevue Independent School District.
 The student body consists of students in grades 6–12.
 Enrollment is approximately 400 students.
-The superintendent in 2019 is Robb Smith, the principal is John Darnell and the assistant principal is Dave Pelgen.
+The superintendent in 2025 is Misty Middleton, the principal is Scott Spicher and the assistant principal is Staci Paff.

 Historic building

 The building that formerly housed Bellevue High School is located at 330 Center Street in Bellevue, Kentucky.
 The building was built in 1905 and is listed on the National Register of Historic Places.
 Its interior includes an unusual third-floor auditorium/gymnasium with a "dramatic vaulted ceiling ... supported by a pair of massive pine arches featuring a 'cutwork' pattern."

 Current facilities

 The current building was originally constructed in the early thirties as a New Deal public works project.
 An addition was added in the late sixties to house a new library, band room, and classrooms.
 Over the years, many renovations have been made including the addition of air conditioning, computer and telephone upgrades, and carpeting.

 The school uses the Ben Flora Gymnasium Located on Tiger Lane for athletics and assemblies.
 The original gym, located in the basement of the High School is no longer used for gym classes or athletics.
 The school also uses district owned and operated Gilligan Stadium for most outdoor sports, notably football, soccer, and track.
 Gilligan Stadium is also located on Tiger Lane, as well as 5 tennis courts.
 The school's baseball team plays and practices on a field at the Bellevue Veterans Club 24 Fairfield Avenue, Bellevue Kentucky United States.